 Whether you’re thinking of trying the cabbage soup diet or going on a juice cleanse, stop and ask yourself if the plan is sustainable.
 Some fad diets might work for a week or a month, but then what?

 “Making dietary changes takes patience and diligence.
-People tend to want the quick fix when it comes to losing weight, but the extra weight didn’t come on overnight and, as we age, it gets harder to lose,” says Sacha Uelmen, RDN, CDE, director of nutrition for the American Diabetes Association and spokesperson for Managing Type 2 Diabetes for Dummies.
+People tend to want the quick fix when it comes to losing weight, but the extra weight didn’t come on overnight and, as we age, it gets harder to lose,” says registered dietitian nutritionist Sacha Uelmen, director of nutrition for the American Diabetes Association and spokesperson for the ADAs’ book, Managing Type 2 Diabetes for Dummies.

-It might seem like an easy way to save a few calories, but it tends to backfire, says Marina Chaparro, RDN, CDE, a clinical dietitian, certified diabetes educator, and spokesperson for the Academy of Nutrition and Dietetics.
+It might seem like an easy way to save a few calories on a prediabetes diet, but skipping a healthy breakfast tends to backfire, says Marina Chaparro, a clinical dietitian, certified diabetes educator, and spokesperson for the Academy of Nutrition and Dietetics.
 “It requires a lot of willpower to avoid overeating at your next meal if you haven’t eaten in a while,” she explains.

 Skipping meals can also mess with your blood sugar, and not just in the way you might imagine.
 “Your blood sugar could go lower or higher, depending on your body’s response,” says Chaparro.
 “You always have a little extra backup of sugar in your liver, which is supposed to be released as needed, but in people with prediabetes the mechanism doesn’t always work properly,” and your liver might mistakenly release too much glucose.